SeyramWood/academe/README.md

 ## About Academe

-Academe is a Lancaster University student project.
-This project is to help advance the teaching and learning processes between Lecturers a student.
+Academe is a project work of a student in Lancaster University Ghana student.
+This project is to help advance the teaching and learning processes between Lecturers and students respectfully.